jednewcomb/Asteroids/README.md

-You're very welcome!
-Here's a **condensed, professional, emoji-free** version of your Asteroids README:

----

 # Asteroids

 A 2D space shooter game built with JavaFX.
 Navigate a ship through space, destroy asteroids, and avoid collisions.